SamirMarin/FlashCards/README.md

 run locally using expo, to run on your own phone locally download [Expo](https://expo.io/) on android or IOS, and use the QR code in terminal after running yarn start.

 Can also run using simulators.
-For IOS, if you have a mac the simulator for xcode work great.
+For IOS, if you have a mac the simulator for xcode works great.
 For Android, its recommended you use [genymotion](https://www.genymotion.com/)